WELCOME TO DRNM

 "Neither the content of this website nor its transmissions are intended to create an attorney-client relationship"

 Supports Intensity Scale (SIS) Fair Hearings Guide.
 Unfortunately, DRNM cannot provide representation to all those who ask for help with DD Waiver/SIS reductions.
 DRNM has written this Fair Hearings Guide to help people advocate for themselves.
-The Guide provides information about the agency conference and the H Service group application.
-It explains the individual's right to a hearing, the hearing process, and some of the legal and factual arguments that can be made.
 Click here for guide.

 Medicaid Fair Hearings.
 People frequently ask DRNM to represent them in Medicaid Fair Hearings.
 Due to the large number of requests for assistance, DRNM cannot provide representation to all those who ask.
-DRNM has created a Medicaid Fair Hearings Guide to assist you if you do not have legal representation in Medicaid Administrative Fair Hearings.
+DRNM has created a Medicaid Fair Hearings Guide to assist you.
 Click here for guide.

 Phone Numbers for Urgent Behavioral Health Care.
 If you are experiencing problems due to the behavioral health crisis, listed are phone numbers to call for assistance.
 For general needs 1-866-660-7185 (phone calls not being returned, no therapist, problems with medications or records).
 For crisis 1-855-662-7474 (someone is in immediate need of assistance).